Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: Reducing complexity via conjugate duality

 \subsection{Analysis of ConjVI algorithm}

 We now provide our main theoretical results concerning the convergence, complexity, and error of the proposed algorithm.
-Let us begin with presenting the assumptions to be called in this subsection.
+Let us begin by presenting the assumptions to be called in this subsection.

 \begin{As}[Grids] Consider the following properties for the grids in Algorithm~\ref{alg:d-CDP separ cost} (consult the Notations in Section~\ref{sec:intro}):

 \begin{enumerate}[label=(\roman*)]

 \item The grid $\setg{V}$ is constructed such that $\co (\setsg{V}) \supseteq \setc{L} (\disc{\costu})$. \item The grid $\setg{Z}$ is constructed such that $\co (\setg{Z}) \supseteq \dynx\big(\setd{X}\big)$.